ionic-team/stencil-ds-output-targets/BREAKING.md

 <h4 id="version-0.5-angular-config-options">Config Options</h4>

-The Angular output targets renamed the `directivesProxyFile` config option with `proxyDeclarationFile`.
-Replace update your Angular output target usage to the new property.
+The config option `directivesProxyFile` has been replaced with `proxyDeclarationFile`.
+Developers should update their `stencil.config.ts` with the following:

 ```diff
   outputTargets: [